pmichali/lazyjack/README.md

 * Creates a drop-in file for kubelet to specify IPv6 DNS64 server IP.
 * Creates KubeAdm configuration file, saves old one with .bak suffix, in case file customized.
 * (IPv6) Adds route to DNS64 synthesized network via NAT64 server (based on node).
-* Adds route to support network for other nodes to access.
+* (IPv6) Adds route to support network for other nodes to access.

 ### For the `up` command
 * For Bridge and PTP plugins
   * Creates CNI config file
   * Create routes for each of the pod networks on other nodes.
+For dual-stack, does for each IP family.
 * Reloaded daemons for services.
 * Restarted kubelet service.
 * On master: Place CA certificate and Key files into Kubernetes area.